-At age 7 or 8 this child may be ready to start a program which teaches reading in a logical phonics-based way.
+At age 7 or 8 this child may be ready to start a program that teaches reading in a logical phonics-based way.
 All About Reading is one example of this kind of program.

-It is important with these children to use an Orton-Gillingham approach.
+It is important for these children to use an Orton-Gillingham approach.
 This approach is a structured, multi-sensory method of teaching the basics of word formation based on scientific research on childhood brain development.

 Some children who struggle with learning to read may also benefit from vision therapy.
 Some struggles with reading may be related to eye strain or general weakness in the eye muscles.
 Vision Therapy helps develop the skills needed for reading through games and activities.